 Incomplete applications will not be taken into consideration.
 Please read all the instructions on the application form carefully before completing it.

 Please note that being nominated by your home country’s national authority does not guarantee that you will be awarded a scholarship.
-The Danish Agency for Higher Education screens all applications before forwarding them on to requested institutions for assessment and final approval.
+The Danish Agency for Science and Higher Education screens all applications before forwarding them on to requested institutions for assessment and final approval.

 Scholarships are tenable during the academic year.
 The autumn term begins on September 1st, the spring term on February 1st.

 With respect to residence permits and/or visa, we recommend that accepted applicants contact the Danish diplomatic representation in their home country well in advance of their entry into Denmark.

 Scholarships include free tuition and a monthly stipend of DKK 6,500.

 Danish Government Scholarships of DKK 6,500 must be used to cover travel, visa, accommodation, food, and other living expenses.

 The scholarships are for one person only.
 Additional amounts for accompanying family members are not available.

 Participants may be liable to pay tax on their scholarship in the Kingdom of Denmark.
 Therefore, scholarship recipients should contact the local tax authorities for an individual assessment.
 In the event that the Danish tax authorities decide that a scholarship is taxable, the Agency for Science and Higher Education has no power to overturn the decision.